Explore our programs — offering exceptional academic preparation, opportunities for growth, and the tools to make an impact.

-Join a collaborative community of school leaders of color to explore ways to make school leadership even more effective by applying organizational development principles to real-time, shared practice problems facing today’s schools.
+Join a collaborative community exploring ways school leaders of color can make school leadership even more effective by applying organizational development principles to real-time, shared practice problems facing today’s schools.

-Though these challenges are new, the knowledge and skills it takes to confront them come from a repertoire of key principles that the most effective organizational leaders have always had at their disposal.
-Effective leadership, however, is not only about possessing requisite knowledge and skills.
-It is also about leveraging essential knowledge and skills ‘in the moment’ to make the right decisions when faced with complex, pressing problems, the solutions to which are often high stakes.
-The latter is more likely to be accomplished when leaders have a collegial community of support and learning.
-The School Leaders of Color Organizational Development Collaborative is a live online workshop series and affinity network for leaders of color in the education sector to deepen their understanding, share insights, and tackle real-time practice problems related to the key organizational development principles involved in effective school leadership.
+The knowledge and skills needed to confront today’s educational challenges are part of a repertoire of key organizational development principles that the most effective organizational leaders and changemakers have always had at their disposal.
+But effective leadership is not only about having the right knowledge and skills.
+Effective leadership, especially in today’s education landscape, is also about leveraging essential knowledge and skills ‘in the moment’ to make the right decisions when faced with complex, pressing problems, the solutions to which are often high stakes.
+Leaders are better able to accomplish this when they have an expert collegial community of support and learning.
+The School Leaders of Color Organizational Development Collaborative is a live online workshop series and affinity network for deepening understanding, sharing insights, and tackling real-time problems of practice experienced by education leaders of color and related to the key organizational development principles involved in effective school leadership.
+If you are interested in joining a collaborative community exploring the ways school leaders of color leverage organizational development principles to make schools more effective, then the School Leaders of Color Organizational Development Collaborative is for you.

-The 10-week live online series will be comprised of bi-weekly 90-minute webinars, the topics for which will be identified and chosen by participants at the beginning of the program.
+The 10-week live online series will be comprised of bi-weekly 90-minute webinars, the topics for which participants will identify and choose at the beginning of the program.
 Possible topics may include but are not limited to the following: disrupting entrenched beliefs and practices, navigating informal networks and group dynamics, fostering organizational alignment and coherence, encouraging staff motivation and commitment, managing strategic change in institutions, and more.